nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

   }
 ```

-I then ran this code on my test case, and mirabile dictu, got the following
+I then ran this code on my test case, and miraculously, got the following
 output:

 ```